It’s time to start purchasing your holiday gifts! We have a big list of local options in our Columbus Gift Guide to work through your shopping list!

-Watershed Distillery has won double gold medals for both their Bourbon Barrel Gin and their Guild Gin as well as earned the title of Ohio’s Gin Distillery of the year from notable international spirits competitions.
-The distillery is happy to help create custom gift baskets including their spirits, distillery swag, tours and restaurant gift cards to create the perfect gift this season.
+Watershed Distillery: The distillery is happy to help create custom gift baskets including their spirits, distillery swag, candles, tours and restaurant gift cards to create the perfect gift this season.
+See website for options.

-Columbus Coffee Experience website has a great list of coffee shops around the city where you’ll find good coffee to gift.
-There’s even a CBUS Coffee Experience Pass that you work through to earn a free t-shirt.
+Experience Columbus has a great list of coffee shops around the city where you’ll find good coffee to gift.
+There’s even a Columbus Coffee Trail that you work through to earn a free t-shirt.

 We can’t leave Graeter’s Ice Cream off this list, because there’s always room for more ice cream.
 Graeter’s offers in-store and online purchases, as well as gift packs, merchandise, chocolates, and other sweets.